andrewsrio2001/AzureActiveDirectoryApplication-master-Microsoft-Entra-ID-/README.md

-# azure-ad-b2c-login
+# Azure-Active Directory login

-This is a simple authentication demo that uses Azure Active Directory B2C to authenticate users into a single page application (SPA).
+This is a simple authentication demo that uses Azure Active Directory

 ## Authentication Flow